Somewhere Between Wu-Tang and a Cinnamon Tree

 At ArrowCreek, more than 93% of those in attendance chose to donate, another record—with every dollar going directly to the artist—pushing the weekend beyond his guarantee.

-Even in imperfect rooms, generosity finds its way forward.
+Even in imperfect spaces, generosity finds its way forward.

 A Funeral Procession, Reimagined

 More than a hundred people gathered close as he told the story of a night in Europe.
-Frustrated performers and a strange promoter request for a hastily assembled group called the “California AllStars”—a name Marty still shakes his head at.
+A strange promoter frustrating performers with a request to hastily assemble a group called the “California AllStars”—a name Marty still shakes his head at.

 They couldn’t agree on what to play.